aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/braintrust-setup.md

 ## Overview

-This guide provides comprehensive instructions for configuring Braintrust for the Simple Dual Observability Tutorial.
-Braintrust is an AI-focused observability platform that provides LLM-specific metrics, cost tracking, and quality evaluations.
+This guide provides instructions for configuring Braintrust integration for the Simple Dual Observability Tutorial.
+Braintrust receives OpenTelemetry traces natively and provides a dashboard for exploring agent execution data.

-## What is Braintrust?

-Braintrust is a platform designed specifically for AI and LLM observability:

-- **AI-First Metrics**: Token usage, cost tracking, quality scores
-- **Prompt Management**: Version control and A/B testing for prompts
-- **Evaluation Framework**: Automated quality and hallucination detection
-- **OTEL Native**: Receives OpenTelemetry traces natively
-- **Free Tier**: Generous free tier with unlimited traces (7-day retention)
+For comprehensive information about Braintrust features, visit the [Braintrust documentation](https://docs.braintrust.dev).

 ## Prerequisites